Abdelfattahzakaria/Master-Embedded-Systems/Diploma_Links.md

 # Diploma Links

 Due to my repo size and Git problems with large size, I split my repo into several repos.
-Please kindly navigate to your target repo link , Heve Fun!.
+Please kindly navigate to your target repo link , Have Fun!.

 ---